Xereq-X/Xereq-X/README.md

-# Привет! 👋
+# Hey there! 👋

-🇷🇺 Я из России, мне 15 y.o, и я разработчик.
+I'm a 15 y.o. coding enthusiast based in Russia.

-## 🚀 Мои навыки:
+## 🚀 What I Do:

+I'm passionate about exploring the world of software development and crafting digital experiences.

+## 💻 Tech Stack:

-* **Языки программирования:** Python, C#, VB .NET, Lua
+* **Programming Languages:** Python, C#, VB .NET, Lua
-* **Веб-разработка:** HTML, CSS, JavaScript
+* **Web Development:** HTML, CSS, JavaScript

-🧠 Помимо кода, я интересуюсь психологией.
+## 🧠 Beyond the Code:

+When I'm not coding, I'm diving into the fascinating world of psychology.

-## 🤝 Давай сотрудничать!
+## 🤝 Let's Connect!

-Я всегда открыт к новым проектам и знакомствам.
+I'm always open to collaborating on exciting projects.
+Feel free to reach out!